jarvisteach/appJar/docs/mkdocs/docs/gitGuide.md

 Then pushes it to GitHub

 # PyPI
-* `pyhton setup.py register -r pypitest`
+* `python setup.py register -r pypitest`
 This will register the package with PyPI Test
 * `python setup.py sdist upload -r pypitest`
 This will upload the stuff to PyPI Test
-* `pip install --verbose --index-url https://testpypi.python.org/pypi XXX
+* `pip install --verbose --index-url https://testpypi.python.org/pypi appJar  `
 This will attempt to install from the PyPI test server